-- Daily routine
+- · Daily routine

 - Transport

 - · Directions and places in town

 - · Local area and types of towns

 - · Organising to go out and making excuses

 - · Meal times, food and drink

-- At the restaurant
+- · At the restaurant

-- · Clothes and shopping
+- Clothes and shopping

 - · Spanish festivals and celebrations

 - · Holiday activities and destinations

 - · Discussing cinema, concerts, events

 - · TV programs, technology and music

-- use orally, recognise in the written form, understand and write key vocabulary and structures related to the topics covered - · describe pictures and make short presentations on the topics covered - · talk about and ask questions about one's family using adjectives and comparatives - · translate paragraphs from English into Spanish - express opinions of likes and dislikes on topics such as food and drink and leisure activities - take part in role-plays, giving and asking for directions, organising to go out with a friend and ordering food in a café - have a sound knowledge of basic grammar points specifically the present, preterite and future tenses, adjectival agreement, question words and demonstrative pronouns
+- use orally, recognise in the written form, understand and write key vocabulary and structures related to the topics covered - · describe pictures and make short presentations on the topics covered - talk about and ask questions about one's family using adjectives and comparatives - · translate paragraphs from English into Spanish - express opinions of likes and dislikes on topics such as food and drink and leisure activities - take part in role-plays, giving and asking for directions, organising to go out with a friend and ordering food in a café - have a sound knowledge of basic grammar points specifically the present, preterite and future tenses, adjectival agreement, question words and demonstrative pronouns

-Apart from final CE examinations, pupils' progress will be assessed on a regular basis with small tests and end of unit tests focussing on the four main skills and core CE topics and grammar.
+Pupils' progress will be assessed on a regular basis with small tests usually focusing on one skill only.
 Pupils will receive a grade or a percentage as well as a target to help them make progress in the subject.
+Pupils will sit End of Module tests assessing different skills, as well as the Final Common Entrance examination in June.